-Nothing about Vienna airport really makes any sense.
-And sadly, the impression you get is that the airside facility was built with everything but the passenger and the usability of the terminal in mind.
+Nothing about Vienna airport really makes any sense to me.
+The impression you get is that the airside facility was built with everything but the passenger and the usability of the terminal in mind.
 My aircraft from Tirana parks at a remote stand, which means we are taken to the terminal by bus.
 But instead of dropping the passengers off near the beginning of the pier, which is where the security checkpoint and passport control are located, the bus driver only drives a few meters and then has us disembark at the very end of the concourse.
-From there, it’s a long schlepp to immigration and the Covid certificate check, before eventually, you arrive at the very beginning of the pier and the queue for security.
+From where it’s a long schlepp to immigration and the Covid certificate check, before eventually you arrive at the very beginning of the pier and the queue for security.

 The Austrian Airlines Business Class lounge